viktorbenei/coffee-signal-slot/README.md

 How to use
 ------------------

-You have to extend your coffee class with SignalSlotCapable and you have to specify the available signals your class is able to emit.
+You can extend your coffee class with SignalSlotCapable and you have to specify the available signals your class is able to emit.

+You can also just create an object from the SignalSlotCapable class, list the available signals in an array given to the constructor.

 After this you can emit any of the specified signals with optional parameters.